-Yesterday, one of my lit friends carpe-diemed and blogged all her inner angst about the unique and mind-bending fears that face a writer these days.
+Yesterday, one of my writing acquaintances carpe-diemed and blogged all her inner angst about the unique and mind-bending fears that face a writer these days.
 Now, it’s always tricky to have a discussion on such a topic, with someone who is convinced that they are suffering the right pain.
 Often the messenger is shot or beheaded or eaten alive.

 Or, horror of horrors, a fate worse than death (apparently, going by what one of my ex-friends did to me recently), unfriended on FB.

 But the doubts are ringing in from every corner, from various acquaintances, and I don’t like repeating things, so here is the link I am going to send you every time one of you asks me a similar question!
-I am also going to borrow some gyan from Elizabeth Gilbert, author of Eat Pray Love, whose awesomest advice on writing can be read here – http://www.elizabethgilbert.com/thoughts-on-writing
+I’m also borrowing some gyan from Elizabeth Gilbert (Eat Pray Love), whose awesomest advice on writing can be read here – http://www.elizabethgilbert.com/thoughts-on-writing

 - Why is writing not making me rich (or make my ends meet)?

 I don’t know which moron told these kids that writing is a good way to earn money.
 Newsflash: IT’S NOT.
 You want to make money, you better take up corporate management or architecture or data analyst jobs in night shifts.
 Or work your ass off as a small business owner (restaurants are doing pretty well these days).
 Or be a born genius who can create a social media empire and retire at 25.

 But please, do not write (or self publish) short stories or novels because you want to earn money.
 Don’t expect your art, your writing talent, to be a money making machine.
 It does not work that way.
 At least, fiction doesn’t.